smudge/decks/railsconf-2022/slides.md

 Or maybe you just picked a room at random.
 I don't know why you're here.

-And so let's just unpack this.
+But either way, let's just unpack this title.
 -->

 ---